elliot736/rls-gen/README.md

 ## Contributing

 Open an issue first if you're planning something non-trivial.
+Small fixes and typo corrections are welcome as direct PRs.
 PRs should include tests — write them before the implementation.

 ## License